 The above procedure need be done only once for a new Server installation, to verify that the license has been installed for all users, and to allow access through Windows Firewall.
 If the Manifold installation is updated, launch Server again from a Command Prompt window to once again configure Windows Firewall.
 Or, learn how to use Windows Firewall to open the ports that will be used for any Manifold Server installation.

-Manifold clients connect to Server by creating a data source just as they would for any database.
+Manifold clients connect to Server running as a TCP server by creating a data source just as they would for any database.
 Any Manifold edition can connect as a client, including Manifold Professional, Manifold Universal, Manifold Server, Manifold Viewer, and SQL for ArcGIS® Pro.

 Multiple different Manifold sessions on the same machine can connect to the same Server, just as multiple different Manifold sessions on different machines can connect to the same Server.